Food and Agriculture News

 Australian Scientists Develop Pineapple That Tastes Like Coconut (December 31, 2012): ABC News Australia reports that Australian scientists have developed a new variety of pineapple, called the AusFestival Pineapple, that has a coconut flavor.

-Ancient Sieve Vessels Indicate Humans First Began Making Cheese Over 7,000 Years Ago (December 12, 2012): Scientists led by the University of Bristol have uncovered fragments of ancient sieve vessels that indicates human first began making cheese over 7,000 years ago.
+Ancient Sieve Vessels Indicate Humans First Began Making Cheese Over 7,000 Years Ago (December 12, 2012): University of Bristol researchers have discovered humans first started making cheese over 7,000 years ago after analyzing some ancient sieve vessels found in Poland.

 What the Astronauts on the Space Station Will Eat for Thanksgiving Dinner (November 21, 2012): The U.